 The ASUS GPU Tweak II utility allows you to tweak critical parameters including GPU core clocks, memory frequency, voltage settings, and more with the option to monitor everything in real-time through a customizable on-screen display.

 From fine-grain performance tuning to advanced fan control, GPU Tweak II has all the tools you need to get the most out of your graphics card.
-Furthermore, a nifty addition to the card is a BIOS toggle dead center on the card; P (performance) mode and Q (quiet) modes are available which are open to customization by GPU tweak tools and whatnot.
+Furthermore, a nifty addition to the card is a BIOS toggle dead centre on the card; P (performance) mode and Q (quiet) modes are available which are open to customization by GPU tweak tools and whatnot.
 All-in-all it sets a lot of things right for demanding visual enthusiasts.

 This card is arguably the quietest card from the list, in case you’re intolerant to even the slightest noise or coil whines, go ahead and give this beaut a tap.
 The base clock speed of this card is 1515 MHz and has a very nice boost clock of 1830 MHz.